 A parked truck is an unprofitable truck.
 While some fleet downtime is necessary—you wouldn’t want to skip scheduled maintenance just to haul another load, for instance—you can only maximize trucking company profits by keeping preventable downtime to an absolute minimum.

 So while you can’t avoid truck downtime entirely, there are plenty of ways to manage it.
 (Most of these strategies dovetail with best practices for running a trucking business because they support profitability—not just because they control downtime.)

 Below we take a brief look at the main causes of an idle truck, and suggest seven things fleet owners can start doing today to minimize downtime.

 Cash flow problems contributing to excessive fleet downtime?
 Factoring can help.
-Try it with a free trial of Bobtail, the factoring app by truckers, for truckers.
+Learn more about Bobtail, the factoring app by truckers, for truckers.

 The Three Major Causes Of Truck Downtime

 All your equipment will need some time in the garage—that fact is inescapable.
 It’s the nature of machinery to wear down.